Skyscanner/backpack-android/CONTRIBUTING.md

 Verify the screenshots and commit the changes.

-> Note: Unfortuantely the screenshot generation may also contain changes to other screenshots.
+> Note: Unfortunately the screenshot generation may also contain changes to other screenshots.
 Unless they are intended remove these changes and only commit the ones with intended changes.

 ## Demo app shortcuts